Recipe Pocket

 Yogurt starter in bowl.

-Place 2 tablespoons of starter yogurt into the bowl.
-Remove the milk skin that has formed on top of the milk, then slowly pour the milk into the container.
-Use the sterilized spoon to gently stir the starter yogurt into the milk as it is poured.
+Then slowly pour the milk into the container, using the sterilized spoon to gently stir the starter yogurt into the milk as it is poured.

-Tip: Don’t use too much of the starter yogurt as it will make the yogurt sourer.
+Remember not to use too much starter yogurt, as it can make the yogurt too sour.

 Yogurt culture mixed with milk.